zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

 ## Manually add Kendo UI to ASP.NET MVC applications

+> **Only one** combined script file (kendo.all.js, kendo.web.js, kendo.dataviz.js and kendo.mobile.js) can be registered on the page.
+For more information, please refer to the [Javascript Dependencies page](/getting-started/javascript-dependencies).

 ### Using Kendo UI in ASP.NET MVC 3 application

 1. Create a new ASP.NET MVC 3 application from Visual Studio or open an existing one.